 Quick tip!
 Offer to test code so you could help shorten those late hours.

 Another thing that you need to take care of how much flexibility you are going to allow in your software company.
 It would be great to employ only people that fit your culture, and you can quickly establish trust.
 This way things are getting done and you can be flexible enough and trust people.

-#3 Involvement into projects and the degree of asking for opinions
+#3 Involvement into the projects

 Look, everybody likes to be asked for an opinion, and software engineers really like to give one, but for a good reason!
 You should ask them not only for the sake of making someone happy but because some of those pieces of advice can be amazingly fruitful.
 We do a lot of web application development for our clients, in most cases, those projects can last a long period, and features and improvements that our developers come up with are exceptional to say the least!
 So advice from this section is to ask for developers opinion no matter their position when making strategic or significant decisions.